clusters

 Usage: croud clusters deploy [-h] --product-name PRODUCT_NAME --tier TIER

-CLUSTER_NAME --version VERSION --username
+--cluster-name CLUSTER_NAME --version VERSION

-USERNAME --password PASSWORD
+--username USERNAME --password PASSWORD

 [--channel {stable,testing,nightly}]